 Prison Legal Assistance Project (PLAP)

-At PLAP, our mission is to empower Massachusetts prisoners; to train law students in client-based advocacy and instill in them a commitment to public interest and social justice; and to participate in conversations about incarceration and engage in efforts to promote prisoners’ rights.
+At PLAP, our mission is to empower people incarcerated in Massachusetts; to train law students in client-based advocacy and instill in them a commitment to public interest and social justice; and to participate in conversations about incarceration and engage in efforts to promote the rights of incarcerated people.

 For more information about Student Practice Organizations and Clinical Programs at Harvard Law School, please visit the website of the Office of Clinical and Pro Bono Programs.